Range-adapting reinforcement learning and memory

 Methodology

-The proposed research will design and validate a comprehensive behavioral and computational framework to test this hypothesis.
-More precisely, combining original experimental paradigms, behavioral analyses, and computational modeling, we will:
+The proposed research will design and validate a comprehensive behavioural and computational framework to test this hypothesis.
+More precisely, combining original experimental paradigms, behavioural analyses, and computational modelling, we will:

 1. Provide a clear algorithmic description of outcome range adaptation.